HVAC companies backed up for weeks as people call to have air conditioning fixed

-As summer begins to set in temperatures are rising as are the calls for air conditioning repairs.
+WICHITA, Kan.
+(KSNW) – As summer begins to set in, temperatures are rising as are the calls for air conditioning repairs.

 McDowell says the phones just keep.